MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/forecast-different-data-types.md

 <a name=same-fc-different-data-type-currency-qty></a>
 **Example 1: With a forecast category, create two different currency columns and a quantity column**

 You're configuring a forecast in which you want to see **Best case** forecast category's total amount, discount amount, and number of products sold to get this amount.
-You configure three **Best case** columns as following:
+You configure three **Best case** columns as follows:

 | Column name | Selector | Data type | Amount field |
 |-------------|----------|-----------|--------------|